How to make Rosé wine:

-Rosé wines may/ can be produced in a number of different ways, depending on the desired result, personality.
+Rosé wines may and can be produced in a number of different ways, depending on the desired result, personality.
 The actual-final colour varies depending on the red grape varietal and length of winemaking process used, and often can/ may seem to be more orange in colour than a bright pink or a light red.

 ❦ Skin-Contact Method:

 This is the technique used when a rosé wine is the primary product.
 Red skinned grapes are crushed and the skins are allowed to remain in contact with the juice for a shorter period: typically only a few hours, but there are several now on the market that only took a few minutes of skin contact, depending upon the varietal / mix of red skin grapes used..
 The grapes are then pressed, and the skins are removed rather than left in contact throughout fermentation (as with red winemaking).

 The skins contain aromas and much of the strongly flavoured tannins and other compounds.
 The longer that the skins are left in contact with the juice, the more intense the colour and the final character and personality of the wine.